ahelal/kitchen-ansiblepush/README.md

     idempotency_test    : false
 ```
 ## idempotency test
 If you want to check your code is idempotent you can use the idempotency_test.
-Essentially, this will run Ansible twice and check nothing changed in the next run.
+Essentially, this will run Ansible twice and check nothing changed in the second run.
 If something changed it will list the tasks.
 Note: If your using Ansible callback in your config this might conflict.
 ```yaml
     idempotency_test: true
     fail_non_idempotent: true